-Action # Title Description Total Funds Contributing 1 Institute and revise strategies to maintain high attendance Continue to communicate with families regarding the importance of regular attendance (i.e., newsletters).
-Continue to communicate with staff/teachers regarding attendance (schoolwide and individual scholars).
+Action # Title Description Total Funds Contributing 1 Institute and revise strategies to maintain high attendance Continue to communicate with families regarding the importance of regular attendance (i.e., newsletters, Class Dojo).
+Continue to communicate with staff/teachers regarding attendance (schoolwide and individual students).
 Send out truancy letters and hold family meetings as necessary.
 Make personal calls when scholars are at risk of becoming, or are, chronically absent.
 Provide bus passes and supports for families with transportation issues.
-Continue to track and report scholar progress more often during the school year including: monthly attendance audit, biweekly chronic absenteeism review, daily individual scholar review as necessary.
-Employ a full-time student services coordinator to focus on scholars who are, or at risk of becoming, chronically absent.
-2 Manage operations and fiscal reporting to obtain an acceptable audit for Sac High at the end of each fiscal year: Implement sound fiscal policies and controls.
+Continue to track and report student progress more often during the school year including: monthly attendance audit, biweekly chronic absenteeism review, daily individual student review as necessary.
+Work with the Sacramento County Office of Education on attendance best practices.
+2 Celebration and recognition for positive attendance Hold regular Culture Cups.
+Tie attendance to other incentives (i.e., honor roll and other scholar rewards).
+3 Manage operations and fiscal reporting to obtain an acceptable audit for PS7 at the end of each fiscal year: Implement sound fiscal policies and controls.
 Allocate sufficient funds for all programmatic and operational expenses.